Activities for Teachers of Young Children

 Materials: Different style or color of winter clothes (several hats, mittens, scarves, etc.)

-be the "snowman" that you have to dress.
-Put scarf, mittens, etc.
+will be chosen to be the "snowman" that you have to dress.
+Put

-on the snowman and have the other students close their eyes.
+scarf, mittens, etc. on the snowman and have the other students close

 Materials: Hats, mittens, coats and boots tracers.
 Yarn and various collage materials.

-work on the coats, Wednesday the mittens and Thursday, the boots.
+it.
+On Tuesday we work on the coats, Wednesday the mittens and

 Materials: Soap flakes, water, liquid starch, and white powdered tempra.